 Escape Surf School

-Escape Surf School is a small, friendly and relaxed surf school located in Newquay.
-This surf school has a great reputation for offering lessons for all levels of ability.
-They offer group or private lessons as well as beach camps and events throughout the year.
+Escape Surf School is a small, friendly, relaxed surf school in Newquay.
+This surf school has a great reputation for offering lessons for all ability levels.
+They offer group or private lessons, beach camps, and events throughout the year.

 One main thing that makes Escape Surf School stand out from other surf schools is its friendly atmosphere.

 The staff all seem very knowledgeable about surfing and willing to share their knowledge with you before you even hit the waves.